Kunull/Writeups/docs/Pwn College/Program Security/Program Security - Shellcoding.md

 Failed filter at byte 0!
 ```

-We can see that the program requires that our shell code has no `[REX.W prefix]`(https://en.wikipedia.org/wiki/REX_prefix).
+We can see that the program requires that our shell code has no [`REX.W prefix`](https://en.wikipedia.org/wiki/REX_prefix).

 ```
 ## REX: